 - Plant-Microbe Interactions: These include the studies of the rhizosphere and endosphere of Arabidopsis, Poplar and Maize, and a project focused on root-enhanced decomposition.

-- Technology Development & Data Analysis:Several projects target improved metagenome assembly and genome binning, data interpretation via metagenome visualization, identification of protein and operational taxonomic unit (OTU) clusters, and generation of full-length 16S sequences on the PacBio platform.
+- Technology Development & Data Analysis:Several projects target improved metagenome assembly and genome binning, data interpretation via metagenome visualization, identification of protein and operational taxonomic unit (OTU) clusters, the development of machine learning methods for metagenomics, and viral metagenomics.